wp-plugins/hcard-vcard-generator-wordpress-plugin/readme.txt

 == Changelog ==

+= 2.1 =
+* Adding specific fn field which is required for validation when widget title is off
+* Adding fn parameter to photo (thanks Fred)
+* Removed inline styles on some divs, these should be hidden in the theme's CSS, not the plugin

 = 2.0 =
 * Fix photo parameter, now encodes the photo into the VCF in Base64.
 * Various VCARD format fixes to be more compatible across different mail clients